The complete guide to small business accounting (with step-by-step advice)

-Regardless of your business structure, you must register for VAT if your annual turnover (sales) is £85,000 or more.
+Regardless of your business structure, you must register for Value Added Tax (VAT) if your annual turnover (sales) is £85,000 or more.
 Registration remains optional if your turnover is below that threshold.

 That means you’ll charge your customers at the 20% rate of VAT, which means adding 20% to your invoices and keeping this amount aside from what your customers pay you.